-- 1) That Defendants, their affiliates, officers, agents, servants, employees, attorneys, confederates, and all persons acting for, with, by, through, under, or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from: - a. using the PIT VIPER Trademarks or any reproductions, counterfeit copies, or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any product that is not a genuine Pit Viper Product or is not authorized by Pit Viper to be sold in connection with the PIT VIPER Trademarks;
+- 1) That Defendants, their affiliates, officers, agents, servants, employees, attorneys, confederates, and all persons acting for, with, by, through, under, or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from: - a. using the PIT VIPER Trademarks or any reproductions, counterfeit copies, or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any product that is not a genuine Pit Viper Product or is not authorized by Pit Viper to be sold in connection with the PIT VIPER Trademarks; - b. reproducing, distributing copies of, making derivative works of, or publicly displaying the Pit Viper Copyrighted Works in any manner without the express authorization of Plaintiff; - c. passing off, inducing, or enabling others to sell or pass off any product as a genuine Pit Viper Product or any other product produced by Pit Viper that is not Pit Viper's or not produced under the authorization, control, or supervision of Pit Viper and approved by Pit Viper for sale under the PIT VIPER Trademarks and/or the Pit Viper Copyrighted Works; - d. committing any acts calculated to cause consumers to believe that Defendants' Unauthorized Pit Viper Products are those sold under the authorization, control, or supervision of Pit Viper, or are sponsored by, approved by, or otherwise connected with Pit Viper; - e. further infringing the PIT VIPER Trademarks and/or the Pit Viper Copyrighted Works, and damaging Pit Viper's goodwill; and

-- b. passing off, inducing, or enabling others to sell or pass off any product as a genuine Pit Viper Product or any other product produced by Pit Viper that is not Pit Viper's or not produced under the authorization, control, or supervision of Pit Viper and approved by Pit Viper for sale under the PIT VIPER Trademarks; - c. committing any acts calculated to cause consumers to believe that Defendants' Counterfeit Pit Viper Products are those sold under the authorization, control, or supervision of Pit Viper, or are sponsored by, approved by, or otherwise connected with Pit Viper; - d. further infringing the PIT VIPER Trademarks and damaging Pit Viper's goodwill; and - e. manufacturing, shipping, delivering, holding for sale, transferring or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not manufactured by or for Pit Viper, nor authorized by Pit Viper to be sold or offered for sale, and which bear any of Pit Viper's trademarks, including the PIT VIPER Trademarks, or any reproductions, counterfeit copies, or colorable imitations thereof; - 2) Entry of an Order that, upon Pit Viper's request, those with notice of the injunction, including, without limitation, any online marketplace platforms such as eBay, AliExpress, Alibaba, Amazon, Wish.com, Walmart, Etsy, and DHgate (collectively, the "Third Party Providers") shall disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit and infringing goods using the PIT VIPER Trademarks; - 3) That Defendants account for and pay to Pit Viper all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged, and that the amount of damages for infringement of the PIT VIPER Trademarks be increased by a sum not exceeding three times the amount thereof as provided by 15 U.S.C. § 1117;
+- f. manufacturing, shipping, delivering, holding for sale, transferring, or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not manufactured by or for Pit Viper, nor authorized by Pit Viper to be sold or offered for sale, and which bear any of Pit Viper's trademarks, including the PIT VIPER Trademarks, or any reproductions, counterfeit copies, or colorable imitations thereof and/or which bear the Pit Viper Copyrighted Works;

-- 4) In the alternative, that Pit Viper be awarded statutory damages for willful trademark counterfeiting pursuant to 15 U.S.C. § 1117(c)(2) of \$2,000,000 for each and every use of the PIT VIPER Trademarks; - 5) That Pit Viper be awarded its reasonable attorneys' fees and costs; and - 6) Award any and all other relief that this Court deems just and proper.
+- 2) Entry of an Order that, upon Pit Viper's request, those with notice of the injunction, including, without limitation, any online marketplace platforms such as Amazon, eBay, PayPal, and Walmart (collectively, the "Third Party Providers") shall disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit and infringing goods using the PIT VIPER Trademarks and/or which bear the Pit Viper Copyrighted Works; - 3) That Defendants account for and pay to Pit Viper all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged, and that the amount of damages for infringement of the PIT VIPER Trademarks be increased by a sum not exceeding three times the amount thereof as provided by 15 U.S.C. § 1117; - 4) In the alternative, that Pit Viper be awarded statutory damages for willful trademark counterfeiting pursuant to 15 U.S.C. § 1117(c)(2) of \$2,000,000 for each and every use of the PIT VIPER Trademarks; - 5) As a direct and proximate result of Defendants' infringement of the Pit Viper Copyrighted Works, Plaintiff is entitled to damages as well as Defendants' profits, pursuant to 17 U.S.C. § 504(b);